All Episodes

 The Democrat Party's not going to permit it because he means it.

-He means all this talk about busting up the alliance between rich fat cats on Wall Street, CEOs, and so the Democrats, the that that's that's their new coalition, and then I gotta let Bernie come along and really blow that up.
+He means all this talk about busting up the alliance between rich fat cats on Wall Street, CEOs.

-I mean, they'll they're happy to have him talk about it, and they're happy for Hillary to talk about it.
+I mean, they're happy to have him talk about it.

-It's not the little guy, it's not the unions anymore.
+It's not the unions anymore.

 They've got them in their back pocket anyway.

-The relationships the Democrat Party really values are these crony corporate relationships with huge it's a Republican Party same way.
+The relationships the Democrat Party really values are these crony corporate relationships with huge.

-Martin O'Malley, Joe Biden, Joe Biden has not demonstrated he can win anything at the top of a ticket?
+Martin O'Malley, Joe Biden, Joe Biden has not demonstrated he can win anything at the top of a ticket.

-I I'm part of the group wishing it'd be somebody else just for the fun of it.
+I'm part of the group wishing it'd be somebody else just for the fun of it.

 But anyway, I got to take a break here, folks.

-Much more as always at this point of the show straight ahead.
+Much more, as always, at this point of the show, straight ahead.

-You sit tight, open line Friday continues after this.
+Open Line Friday continues after this.

-A couple of audio sound bites.
+A couple of audio soundbites.

 Despite all of this, the Democrats behind the scenes are still worried silly about Hillary.

-I mean, all of this stuff matters.
+I mean, all this stuff matters.

-Uh they they worry because uh she's a demonstrator loser.
+They worry because she's a demonstrator loser.

-Here, Jimmy Kimmel last night on his program during the monologue.
+Here's Jimmy Kimmel last night on his program during the monologue.

 They did a nationwide survey that found that when voters think of Donald Trump, the most common word that comes to mind is arrogant.